Director: Steve James

 by Jon Cvack

 I recall starting this film long ago, failing to finish it for reasons unknown, getting about halfway through, until getting wrapped up in a production, with Netflix then pulling it off the stream shortly after.
 At nearly three hours long, documenting the near hopelessness of Chicago’s south side (except for the youth's ) it’s not a film you exactly rush to see.
 Roger Ebert regarded it as the greatest film of 1994, and one of the greatest films of the 90s and yet in a day that ended in infamy, demanding a shift in the Academy’s rules, members were able to reject documentaries by flashing a light across the screen while viewing, indicating a pass.
-Hoop Dreams didn’t even last twenty minutes before it was turned off, losing its opportunity at the Oscar, and yet eventually gaining recognition as one of the finest documentaries ever made.
+Hoop Dreams didn’t even last fifteen minutes before it was turned off, losing its opportunity at the Oscar, and yet eventually gaining recognition as one of the finest documentaries ever made.

 It’s easy to see why the film might have had problems - aside from the gritty digital 4:3 made-for-television feel (it was initially made-for-television, before the filmmakers realized the story needed a much larger canvas), the story takes place in America’s backyard, in which we witness that the stereotypes of lazy inner city fathers and mothers milking the system are utterly false (the film was released just before Clinton’s major welfare reform would occur a few years later; devastating these specific communities), and that these impoverished areas are actually filled with those who work precarious minimum wage jobs, constantly making cut backs, with little to no alternative opportunities.
 Faced with such an environment, pretty much all these kids have is their own athletic abilities, and the hopes that they’re the top 1% of 1% who will eventually make it to the pros.
 What’s most heartbreaking is seeing that each of these players genuinely believes that they’ll succeed.
 And what else could they do when faced with so few other options - taught in disastrous, near third world school conditions (I interned at a non-profit that assisted these schools and can testify to the conditions), surrounded by crime and unemployment and drugs, with the easier option to join a gang or hustle drugs just around the corner, available at any time.